Trang Tien Plaza

-Tràng Tiền Plaza is a shopping center located in the downtown of Hanoi, Vietnam.
-The complex's construction began on April 30, 2000 when Vietnamese people celebrated 25th anniversary of The liberation of the south of Vietnam.
+Tràng Tiền Plaza is a shopping center with 3 facades located on streets of Tràng Tiền, Hàng Bài and Hai Bà Trưng in Hoàn Kiếm district, the downtown of Hanoi, Vietnam.
+The complex's construction began on April 30, 2000 as Vietnam celebrated the 25th anniversary of The liberation of the south of Vietnam.
 The complex was finished after 18 months of construction.

 Organization

 Trang Tien Plaza is the first and only luxury shopping center in Vietnam.
 Trang Tien Plaza has more than 200 fashion brands, cosmetics, handbags, footwear and accessories.
 There are over 50 leading international brands and most of the top 10 brands in the world fashion: Burberry, Cartier, Louis Vuitton, Rolex...Tràng Tiền Plaza offers more than 215,000 square feet (20,000 square meters) space for offices, retail shops, coffee and food outlets.